lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

   check(message.sender.name.organisation != "Nigerian Prince") { "Spam message detected" }
   ```

   I highly doubt that checking whether a message contains swear words would be contained inside of a contract.
-A message is still generally valid if it contains them.
+A message is still generally valid if it includes them.
 But, for the written flow, maybe it is a polite flow.
 Where any mention of a rude word must be beeped out (just like on pre-watershed TV).
-The same general gist applies for the other two rules.
+The same general gist applies to the other two rules.

 ## How to validate